rahogaboom/rdx/README.md

 rdx
 ===

- Multi-key Radix PATRICIA Fast Search C/OO C++
+ Multi-key Radix PATRICIA Fast Search - OO C++

-     - C and OO C++ versions

-     - Boost Software License - Version 1.0 - August 17th, 2003

-     - allows the allocation of a fixed sized contiguous data store that holds data nodes of an arbitrary structure that may be accessed with any number of keys of any size with the PATRICIA (Practical Algorithm To Retrieve Information Coded In Alphanumeric) fast search algorithm
+     - The MKRdxPat class allows the allocation of a fixed sized contiguous data store that holds data nodes of an arbitrary structure that may be accessed with any number of keys of any size with the PATRICIA (Practical Algorithm To Retrieve Information Coded In Alphanumeric)(1,2,3) fast search algorithm.
+       MKRdxPat is particularly suited to applications that require complex data structures be contiguously stored and accessed with an algorithm of known fast character with any of several possible keys, either singly of several simultaneously.
+See below for the full documentation.

+     - many verification tests that show code usage examples suitable for cut/paste

+     - no other library dependencies

+     - DESIGN GOALS:
+           1. Flexibility
+           2. Originality
+           3. Verifiability
+           4. Testing
+           5. Performance

      - see article in Embedded Systems Programming, Mar.
 1997, "Highly dynamic Radix fast search algorithm with easy sort/deletion"(included)

      - see article in Embedded Systems Design, Jun.
 2007, "Using multi-key radix PATRICIA fast search"(included)

-     - many verification tests that show complex code usage examples

      - performance measurement executable e.g.